cn205000/IT-Portfolio/Active Directory/ActiveDirectory-GPO-Management/readme.md

 ## Step 3️⃣: Confirm Changes
 1. Log in as Finance user on Client VM
 2. CMD should be blocked.
-3. C:\ drive access hidden.
+3. The C: drive access is hidden.

 <br>
 <br>